 4. Genetic Factors

 - Family history: Depression can have a hereditary component.
 If a close family member, such as a parent or sibling, has had depression, an individual’s risk of developing it may increase.
-However, having a family history of depression doesn’t guarantee that a person will experience it.
+However, having a family history doesn’t guarantee that a person will experience it.

 5. Personality Traits